KCL-Planning/rosplan_interface_turtlebot2/README.md

 You can also observe that AMCL particle cloud gets tightened after localisation, because robot gets a better pose estimation after this action.
 For more information about ROS Navigation, please visit: http://wiki.ros.org/navigation

 ![wuegweh](http://cdn.makeagif.com/media/5-26-2015/iOlcPH.gif)

+***

+For more detailed information about this tutorial, please visit our [ROSPlan Wiki Page](https://github.com/KCL-Planning/ROSPlan/wiki), and follow tutorial pages on the right.